Cervical Cancer Misdiagnosis

 • Burial expenses

-Collectively, New Jersey medical malpractice lawyers Michael L. Weiss, Esq. and Robert E. Paarz, Esq. have presented over 20 medical malpractice cases relating to the failure to diagnose cervical, ovarian or uterine cancer to juries and have helped many families achieve substantial financial recoveries.
-They are committed to using their knowledge and experience to help any individual or family who has suffered a severe, permanent injury or death due to medical malpractice to obtain fair compensation.
+Collectively, New Jersey medical malpractice lawyers Weiss & Paarz have presented over 20 medical malpractice cases relating to the misdiagnosis of cervical cancer, and have helped many families achieve substantial financial recoveries.
+We are committed to using our knowledge and experience to help any individual or family who has suffered a severe, permanent injury or death due to cervical cancer misdiagnosis or any other medical malpractice.
 If you believe you or a loved one may have experienced such an injury, please contact Weiss & Paarz, P.C., today.

 *The firm handles cases in New Jersey and Pennsylvania.
 For cases outside those states, Weiss & Paarz works with local attorneys in the state where the medical care took place, at no additional cost to the client.